Brandon-S-Engineer/2-ai-image-web/README.md

 ## 🧪 Testing

-**Validated functionality and user experience through 10 comprehensive test cases**, focusing on:
+Implemented **10 test cases** using **Jest** and **React Testing Library** to validate functionality and user experience, focusing on:

-- **Front-End Testing**: Verified accurate component rendering and UI responsiveness.
+- **Front-end component rendering**: Ensured accurate and responsive rendering of UI components.
-- **API Testing**: Ensured proper data flow and error handling for OpenAI API integration.
+- **API call handling and responses**: Verified smooth interactions and error handling within the front-end environment.
-- **End-to-End Validation**: Confirmed seamless communication between front end and back end.
+- **User interactions**: Tested dynamic features like form submissions and button clicks to ensure reliability.

+This emphasis on front-end testing demonstrates a strong understanding of user-centric design and front-end development best practices, aligning with your goal of applying for a front-end role.

 ---